AdobeDocs/analytics-platform.en/help/data-ingestion/aepmobilesdk.md

 ---
-title: Ingest data via the Adobe Experience Platform Mobile SDK and the Edge Network
+title: Ingest data via the Adobe Experience Platform Mobile SDK
 description: Explain how to ingest data into Customer Journey Analytics via the Adobe Experience Platform Mobile SDK and the Edge Network
 solution: Customer Journey Analytics
 feature: Basics
 ---
-# Ingest data via the Adobe Experience Platform Mobile SDK and the Edge Network
+# Ingest data via the Adobe Experience Platform Mobile SDK

 This quick start guide explains how you can ingest mobile app tracking data directly into Adobe Experience Platform using the Adobe Experience Platform Mobile SDK and Edge Network.
 Then use that data in Customer Journey Analytics.